i The current Canadian wealth situation

 Whistle-blower rules, audit initiatives and compliance measures

 The CRA has launched the Offshore Tax Informant Program, under which the CRA will enter into a contract to provide financial compensation to individuals who provide information that leads to the assessment and collection of additional federal taxes in excess of C$100,000, provided all recourse rights associated with the assessment have expired and where the non-compliant activity involves property located outside Canada or certain other foreign elements.
 Banks and other financial intermediaries are required to report international electronic funds transfers of C$10,000 and over, to the CRA.
 Such transfers are currently reported to Canada's Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
-The CRA's Related Party Initiative is ongoing, under which individuals, including high net worth individuals (generally, with over C$50 million) or those with complex planning using many related entities, have been asked to provide detailed information and supporting documents about Canadian and foreign interests.
+The CRA's Related Party Initiative (RPI) is ongoing, under which individuals, including high net worth individuals (generally, with over C$50 million) or those with complex planning using many related entities, have been asked to provide detailed information and supporting documents about Canadian and foreign interests.
 Thresholds relating to value and complexity have been relaxed, and individuals not under audit are also being asked for such information.
+There are over 30 audit teams across the country involved in the RPI programme.
+As well as this, the 2019 Federal Budget proposes to provide the CRA with $50 million to create new dedicated audit teams who will focus on several areas of domestic concern.
+The 2019 Budget also proposes to provide the CRA with $150 million to focus on offshore audits.
 An aggressive tax planning reporting regime generally requires advisers to report to the CRA information concerning certain transactions on Form RC312 by 30 June of the following year.
 Reportable transactions or a reportable series of transactions will generally include an avoidance transaction or series of transactions for the purposes of GAAR if they feature two of the following: contingent fees, confidentiality protection or contractual protection.
 Where the form is not filed, the denial of tax benefits and possible penalties may result.

 iii Cross-border structuring